Google Chrome’s lack of sound or audio output can be caused by many reasons, including the user’s settings or some Chrome bugs.

-- Move over to the Taskbar and click on the upward arrow to open the Windows tray.
+- Move to the Taskbar and click the upward arrow to open the Windows tray.

 - Right-click on the Sound icon and select Open Volume Mixer.

-- Make sure that the Chrome isn’t muted and is set at an increased sound limit.
+- Make sure Chrome isn’t muted and set at a high sound limit.

-All these three methods count as the basic fixes but in most instances, they are known to rectify the Chrome audio issues.
+All these three methods are the basic fixes, but in most instances, they are known to rectify the Chrome audio issues.
 See if it can spell out success in your case or not.